 To that end, we walked through professional applications of the tool, showing things like design systems, interactive prototypes, and illustration libraries built on the platform.

-But sprinkled throughout, we showed how people turned the tool into something beyond the original creator’s wildest imaginations.
-A virtual desk for a Discord community.
-A “Stay at Home” Valley.
+But sprinkled throughout, we showed how people turned the tool into something beyond the original creator’s wildest imagination, like a virtual desk for a Discord community.
 We even peppered in examples from Upstatement, like our favorite use of the tool to-date: A digital yankee swap that let us unwrap—and my favorite part, steal—gifts just like when we were in the office together.

 What each of these examples illustrate is Figma’s potential to recreate some of our most cherished pre-pandemic routines and rituals.
 And we didn’t want our presentation to stop at just inspiring people on how they could use the tool: we wanted them to get into it.